 8. Report phishing and scam emails

-Phishing and scam emails, often called spam emails, are cunning attempts to trick us into sharing personal information or money by pretending to be legit companies or services.
-Reporting these emails to your email provider and employing a third-party spam filter isn't just about keeping your own inbox clean – it helps improve spam filters for everyone else too.
+Phishing emails try to trick you into sharing personal information or money by pretending to be legitimate companies or services.
+Reporting these emails to your email provider or employing a third-party spam filter isn't just about keeping your own inbox clean – it helps improve spam filters for everyone else, too.

-To report these pesky phishing and scam emails, all you need to do is mark the message as spam or use the built-in reporting tools in your email client.
+To report them, all you need to do is mark the message as spam or use the built-in reporting tools in your email client.
 For instance, in Outlook, you can simply select the suspicious email, go to the Junk menu, and select Report as Phishing.
-This helps your email provider to spot and block these sneaky senders, making it less likely you'll get future spam and helping to protect other users from falling for scams.

 9. Use third-party anti-spam tools

-Content filtering: The tool scans the content of each email and if it spots any typical spammy language or suspicious links, it's a no-go.
+- Content filtering: The tool scans the content of each email and, if it spots any typical spammy language or suspicious links, removes them.

-Blacklisting: This is essentially the online version of a ‘No Entry' list.
+- Blacklisting: Essentially, the online version of a ‘No Entry' list.
 If the sender's email address is on this list, their emails won't make it to your inbox.

-Whitelisting: On the flip side, this is the VIP list.
-Senders on this list are always allowed in your inbox.
-It's a great way to ensure emails from your favorite contacts never get marked as spam.
+- Whitelisting: This is the VIP list, and senders are always allowed in.
+It's a great way to see to it that emails from your favorite contacts never get marked as spam.

-Machine learning: This is where the tool learns from your preferences.
-Over time, it gets smarter at identifying what you consider spam, making it more effective.
+- Machine learning: The tool learns from your preferences.
+Over time, it gets smarter at identifying what you consider spam, making it more productive.

 These techniques work together to identify and block spam emails, ensuring your inbox remains a spam-free zone.

 There are several third-party anti-spam tools out there that you can try, such as MailWasher, Spam Bully, and SpamSieve.
-They can be easily integrated with your email client, and they work tirelessly to keep your inbox clean and organized.
-Think of them as your personal inbox bodyguards, keeping you safe from spam and junk emails.
+They can be easily integrated with your email client and are pretty good at stopping spam in its tracks.

 10. Maintain strong passwords and security measures

-Creating robust passwords and implementing strong security measures is your key to fortifying your email account against spammers and hackers.
-Regularly refreshing your password and using a complex mix of letters, numbers, and symbols can fortify your account against unauthorized access.
+Creating robust passwords and implementing strong security measures is key to fortifying your email account against spammers and hackers trying to gain unauthorized access.

-Think of your password like a lock on a door – the more intricate the lock, the harder it is for intruders to break in.
-A strong password is like a high-security lock – it could be a random string of letters (both uppercase and lowercase), numbers, and symbols, and ideally, it should be at least 12 characters long.
+A strong password is like a high-security lock – it could be a random string of letters (both uppercase and lowercase), numbers, and symbols.
+Ideally, it should be at least 12 characters long.

-Now, coming up with a new, ultra-secure password every time can be a bit of a headache.
+Coming up with a new, ultra-secure password every time can be a bit of a headache.
 That's where password generators like Bitwarden come in.
-So, Bitwarden not only stores all your passwords securely but also generates high-security, random passwords that are tough for hackers to crack.
+It not only stores all your passwords but also generates high-security, random versions that are tough for hackers to crack.

-In addition to strong passwords, enabling two-factor authentication (2FA) for your email account can provide an extra layer of security.
-This is like adding an additional lock to your door.
-Even if someone manages to crack your password, they'd still need to bypass the 2FA, making it doubly difficult for them to access your account.
+In addition to strong passwords, enabling two-factor authentication (2FA) for your email account provides an extra layer of security.
+This is like adding another lock to your door.
+Even if someone manages to crack your password, they'd still need to bypass the second factor, making it doubly difficult for them to access your account.

-By implementing these security measures, you're reducing the risk of your email account being compromised and, consequently, decreasing the likelihood of receiving spam emails.
+By implementing these security measures, you're lowering the risk of your email account being compromised and, consequently, decreasing the likelihood of receiving spam emails.

 11. Consider switching to a more secure email provider

-If you're finding that your current email provider isn't quite cutting it when it comes to filtering out spam and junk emails, it might be time to think about switching to a more secure provider.
-These providers come with advanced spam filtering capabilities and privacy features that can make your email experience a lot smoother:
+Feels like your current email provider isn't quite cutting it when it comes to filtering out spam and junk emails?
+Then it might be time to switch to a more secure option.
+The following providers come with advanced spam filtering capabilities and privacy features that can make your email experience a lot smoother:

-ProtonMail: Known for its strong emphasis on privacy and security, ProtonMail offers end-to-end encryption to keep your messages safe from prying eyes.
+- ProtonMail: Places a strong emphasis on privacy and security, and offers end-to-end encryption to keep your messages safe from prying eyes.

-- StartMail: StartMail is a premium secure email provider based in The Netherlands.
-It offers robust encryption, unlimited email aliases, and works well with third-party email clients.
+- StartMail: As a premium secure email provider based in the Netherlands, it offers robust encryption, unlimited email aliases, and works well with third-party email clients.

-Mailfence: It's a secure and private mail service that offers end-to-end encryption, ensuring that only you and your recipient can read your messages.
+- Mailfence: A secure and private mail service that offers end-to-end encryption, ensuring that only you and your recipient can read your messages.

 How to recognize and avoid common email scams and threats?